isc-projects/bind9/doc/notes/notes-current.rst

 - An invalid direction field (not one of 'N'/'S' or 'E'/'W') in a LOC record triggered an INSIST failure.
 [GL #2499]

+- Previously, a BIND server could experience an unexpected server termination (crash) if the return of stale cached answers was enabled and ``stale-answer-client-timeout`` was applied to a client query in process.
+  This has been fixed.
+[GL #2503]